denoland/deno/docs/tools/debugger.md

 flag.

-`--inspect` flag allows to attach debugger at any point in time, while `--inspect-brk` will wait for debugger being attached and break execution on the first line.
+`--inspect` flag allows to attach debugger at any point in time, while `--inspect-brk` will wait for debugger being attached and pause execution on the first line of code.

 ### Chrome Devtools

-Let's try debugging simple program using Chrome Devtools; for that purpose we'll use [file_server.ts](https://deno.land/std@v0.50.0/http/file_server.ts) from `std`; a simple static file server.
+Let's try debugging simple program using Chrome Devtools; for this purpose we'll use [file_server.ts](https://deno.land/std@v0.50.0/http/file_server.ts) from `std`; a simple static file server.

-Let's use `--inspect-brk` flag to break execution on the first line.
+Use `--inspect-brk` flag to break execution on the first line.

 ```shell
 $ deno run --inspect-brk https://deno.land/std@v0.50.0/http/file_server.ts